DataDog/dd-sdk-ios/docs/rum_collection/crash_reporting.md

 **Note**: To configure the tool to use the EU endpoint, set the `DATADOG_SITE` environment variable to `datadoghq.eu`.
 To override the full URL for the intake endpoint, define the `DATADOG_DSYM_INTAKE_URL` environment variable.

 If your application has Bitcode enabled, download your app's dSYM files on [App Store Connect][7].
-Read more about dSYM command at https://github.com/DataDog/datadog-ci/blob/master/src/commands/dsyms/README.md
+For more information, see [dSYMs commands][8].

 ## Further Reading